xrdevrob/QuestCameraKit/README.md

 ## 4. 🪟 Shader Samples

 - **Purpose:** Apply a custom shader effect to virtual surfaces.
 - **Description:** A shader which takes our camera feed as input to manipulate the content behind it.
-Right now the project contains a Pixelate, Refract, Water, Zoom, and Blur effect.
+Right now the project contains a Pixelate, Refract, Water, Zoom, Blur, GameBoy Green and VirtualBoy Red effect.
+Additionally examples for colorblindness red, green, blue and total have been added (Protanopia, Deuteranopia, Tritanopia, Achromatopsia).
 Frosted Glass shader is work in progress!

 | 3. 📱 QR Code Tracking                | 4. 🪟 Shader Samples                  |
 |---------------------------------------|---------------------------------------|